-It’s finally time to send your first child off to college, and stores want to help you send her off in style.
-The circulars are full of cute dorm decor and storage items.
+It’s finally time to send your first child off to college.
+The stores are starting to bombard you with tons of off-to-college sales, and you find yourself getting sidetracked and sucked in by all of the offers.
 You can’t help thinking that your best bet is to buy her everything she might possibly need: a microwave for late-night snacks, a set of cubes to store her books, a mini-fridge to keep healthy snacks.

 Don’t do it.

 Instead, use some of these techniques to start your college student on the budget-conscious track:

 Bring what you already have.
 Before you buy cheaply made items marketed as dorm-friendly, see what extra things you have at home that might work in the dorm.
 Chances are you have an extra skillet in the cabinet, for example, or a comfy fleece throw that was never used.
 When I went off to college (let’s just say several decades ago), I never thought about bringing households goods.
 At the last minute, I bought two sets of sheets, matching towels and an orange and brown Indian print bedspread (which may clue you in that this was the 1970s).

 Decorate as you go.
 Take along a couple of favorite knick-knacks and photos to help fight homesickness and personalize your dorm space.
 Sure, all of those funky throw pillows, bean bag chairs and wall art pieces look cool in the stores, but it makes more sense to see how much space you’ll actually have to work with before you waste money.
 Dorm rooms are small.
 Freshmen typically arrive with way too much stuff and end up taking a lot of it home, where it takes up space in YOUR house.
 Instead of embarking on a shopping trip, hand your collegian a Target or Walmart gift card or $100 in cash and tell her to equip her room a few weeks into the semester, when she knows what she really needs.